"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 Neither you nor your doctor can choose which group you are in.

-You have another 2 cycles of chemotherapy.
+You have another 2 treatment cycles of SACT.
 You may be able to continue having the same treatment if it is helping you and the side effects aren’t too bad.

-You have another 2 cycles of chemotherapy.
+You have another 2 cycles of SACT.
 Within 2 to 6 weeks of finishing, you start radiotherapy.

 You have SABR or conventional radiotherapy to the areas of cancer inside your lungs.
 It can take up to 21 days to have SABR and 6 ½ weeks to have conventional radiotherapy.